RefractNetwork/Build-A-Bot/backend-rvc/README.md

 ```

 ### Modify Python Dependencies
-In order to prevent issues with running rvc-python we need to make 2 modifications to fairseq and rvc-python.
+In order to prevent issues with `torch` we need to make 2 modifications to `fairseq` and `rvc-python`.
 Go into your virtual environment folder and do the following:

 ```bash